 A key component of SEM is utilizing technology such as building automation systems and controls that allow for more efficient management of energy systems in buildings.

-Building automation systems allow for more granular control of buildings, so they can be powered down selectively during a power shortage or disruption.
+Building automation systems, or BAS, allow for more granular control of buildings, so they can be powered down selectively during a power shortage or disruption.
 These systems also allow for better response to extreme variations in temperatures.
-Through the practice of SEM, UIC will measure and verify savings and build a more resilient infrastructure.
-Energy reduction will also provide cost savings and produce reinvestment opportunities to address future concerns through the utilization of the Green Revolving Fund.
+Through the practice of SEM, UIC will utilize BAS measure and verify savings and build a more resilient infrastructure.

 SEM funding mechanisms are predicated on the idea that energy efficiency generates cost savings.
-A Green Revolving Fund (GRF) would provide financing to implement energy efficiency measures and other sustainability-related projects which will generate financial savings.
-These savings would then be tracked and used to replenish the fund for the next round of projects identified.
-Achieved utility savings would be returned to this fund until the initial investment has been recovered.
-This model encompasses the entire anticipated annual investment of $4.633M for FY 2019 – 2027, to achieve the optimal impact of CAIP solution 1.1.1 (SEM: ECM Portfolio).
+The solutions provide financing to implement energy efficiency measures and other sustainability-related projects which generate financial savings.
+These savings are then tracked and used to replenish the fund for the next round of projects identified.
+Achieved utility savings are returned to this fund until the initial investment has been recovered.
+This model encompasses the entire anticipated annual investment of $4.633M for 2019 – 2027, to achieve the optimal impact of CAIP solution 1.1.1 (SEM: ECM Portfolio).
 This concept could be implemented on a smaller scale initially as proof of concept.

-This program would be implemented through funding that was received from past and future energy saving activities (i.e. ComEd, Peoples Gas, Advancement, Campus).
+This program is implemented through funding that was received from past and future energy saving activities (i.e. ComEd, Peoples Gas, advancement, campus).
 The VCAS, through the OS, could provide $0.5-2M to perform small building energy retro-commissioning, mechanical system upgrades, and installations that would lower energy costs tied to consumption and capacity, as well as reduce GHG emissions.
-Moreover, this program would be the first to provide UIC-dedicated energy efficiency funds.
-The OS will also continue to seek other external grants that are available for innovative energy technologies.
+Moreover, this program is the first to provide UIC-dedicated energy efficiency funds.
+The OS seeks other external grants that are available for innovative energy technologies.

 1.2 REDUCE ENERGY DEMAND